DevMountain/mentor-project-phase-handbook/README.md

 Link to questions (questions can also be found in the LMS as Pre-Class Content in Unit 10.5 (Tech Interview Prep)): https://docs.google.com/document/d/1T9Y5ih7N4efeBk7tQJJo7vp5yq6otjljOlffuqsdfqs/edit?usp=sharing

+### Class Party

+Mentors should host the cohort's class party **the day after** personal project presentations.
+Mentors should reach out to the Campus Manager at the beginning of the week to make sure food is ordered in time.
+This party is designed to celebrate completion of Personal Projects, and facilitate student connections for Group Projects.

 ## Job Prep Lectures

 After Personal Projects, the next couple days should be lectures by the Outcomes Success team.
 Mentors should reach out to the Outcomes Director at the beginning of the week to clarify the schedule for these lectures.
+They usually last 1.5 days.
 Outcomes will have assignments that students should work on.
 Mentors should grade personal projects during this time.
 Any leftover time after these lectures should be used by students to catch up on missing assignments/competencies to get ready for badging/group projects.

 ### Job Prep II & Technical Interview Preparation Day